About AIP Conference Proceedings

 Getting a quote is fast and straightforward:

 Selecting a publisher, or publication, is not always easy, especially for conference organizers, because you are making a choice on behalf of your community and your authors.
 Reputation, community awareness, cost, flexibility, service and publication speed are all important factors for you to consider.
-We’d like to add our experience to that list—experience we can share with you, and your authors.
+We’d like to add experience to that list—experience gained through four decades of service to science which we can share with you, and your authors.

 - An international perspective: We work with conference organizers from all over the world.
 At every stage of the publishing relationship our communications, documentation and guidelines strive to be clear, jargon-free, and informative.